heathkelley230/reading-notes/programming_with_javascript.md

 [[Home](README.md)] [[Growth Mindset](growthmindset.md)] [[What is Markdown?](learning_markdown.md)] [[Coder's Computer](coders_computer.md)] [[Revisions in the Cloud](revisions_in_the_cloud.md)] [[Getting Started With HTML]](gettingstartedwithhtml.md) [[CSS Beginner Basics](css_basics.md)] [[Dynamic Web Pages With Javascript](dynamic_webpages_with_javascript.md)] [[Computer Architecture and Logic](computer_architecture_and_logic.md)] [[Programming with JS](programming_with_javascript.md)]

-# Discussion 7 Read Notes
+# Discussion 7 Reading Notes

 ## Pages 1-24
 ### Examples of Javascript in a Web Browser